 Abraham’s story teaches us that we will never lose by obeying God.
 Although He won’t ask us to literally sacrifice anyone, He will ask us to release people, things, or dreams we hold dear in order to faithfully obey Him.
 Although we may think that the only way to keep what we value is to hold it tightly, we’ll discover, like Abraham did, that blessings always follow obedience.

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Our Faith on Trial,” which aired this past weekend on TV.
+This article was originally published on October 6, 2017, and is adapted from the Sermon Notes for Dr. Stanley’s message “Our Faith on Trial,” which aired this past weekend on TV.